joaoag/CV/README.md

 ## João Abbott-Gribben

-Artist, writer and soon to be junior full stack developer.
-Equally confident with image and text; over a decade's experience spanning editor, writer, designer and artist positions.
-I'm looking for an organisation that values clean and tested code, agile working practices and continual learning.
+I'm a full stack developer with a background in art and writing.
+A recent graduate from Makers Academy, I'm now looking to join an organisation that values clean code, agile working practices and continual learning.
+I love learning new technologies, pairing, solving puzzles and writing well-designed and test-driven code.

+Before joining Makers I split my time between my art practice, writing and administrative work.
+I enjoyed how systematic and efficient you had to be for administration, but it didn't offer the intellectual and creative challenges of art and writing.

 ## Skills